Position management

 • A taker order will never spend any time on the order book.

-• Market makers are traders with strategies that generally place maker orders to the book, looking to consistently capture the bid / ask spread.
+Market makers are traders with strategies that generally place maker orders to the book, looking to consistently capture the bid / ask spread.
+Market takers are traders with strategies that generally place taker orders, looking to capture directional moves in the market.

 Maker/Taker Fees

-To reduce and/or close your position, you will need to execute a trade in the opposite direction of your current position.
 In other words, if you currently have a long position open, you must place a market sell order, or have a limit sell execute at some point after placement.
-Conversely, if you currently have a short position open, you must place a market buy order or have a limit buy execute at some point after placement.

 Last updated